ScottDeLacy/ITS/README.md

 - Pre-filled job sheet with each job detail discernable from the original page message (ie, names, phone, street address, job type etc)

 ![Imgur Image](./concept-V1.1-working-model.jpg)
+(V1.1 testing site / Concept screenshot.
+It was slightly updated from this)

 In simple terms, as the pager recieves a message that reported a storm or rescue event applicable to your unit, the pager message would be filtered and displayed on the ITS screen, at the same time if enabled, an audible speaking voice would alert you to the new RFA and the printer would automatically print out a job sheet that can be handed to a crew.
 This all happened in real time within 1-2 second delay for the printjob depending on the equipment speeds invovled.